 Why did Jesus deceive people, while the servant does not? (vs. 9) Jesus was not only a false prophet, but also deceived his disciples by saying he would return in their lifetime.
 But they all died before Jesus got around to fulfilling his “prophecy.”
 One would think that if he really was the son of God, he could have convinced his dad to let his prophecy come true.

-Response: The author of the claim is referring to Matthew 16:28, where Jesus says, “Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
-The author seems to be under the impression that in this passage, when Jesus promised they would “see the Son of Man coming in his kingdom,” He was referring to His final return.
-But the Scriptural data suggests Jesus was instead referring to His Transfiguration.
+Response: The author of the claim is likely referring to Matthew 16:28, where Yeshua says, “Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
+The author seems to be suggesting that, in this passage, Yeshua was referring to His final return.
+But the Scriptural data suggests He was instead referring to His Transfiguration.

-This promise from Jesus is described in all three synoptic gospels (Matthew, Luke, and Mark), and in each case, it is immediately followed by Jesus’ Transfiguration.
-This is where, as Matthew describes it, Jesus led them up a high mountain, and “There he was transfigured before them.
+This promise from Yeshua is described in all three synoptic gospels (Matthew, Luke, and Mark), and in each case, it is immediately followed by Yeshua’s Transfiguration.
+This is where, as Matthew describes it, Yeshua led them up a high mountain, and “There he was transfigured before them.
 His face shone like the sun, and his clothes became as white as the light.
 Just then there appeared before them Moses and Elijah, talking with Jesus” (Matthew 17:2-3).

 As theologian John MacArthur notes, “The word for ‘kingdom’ can be translated ‘royal splendor.’
 Therefore, it seems most natural to interpret this promise as a reference to the Transfiguration, which ‘some’ of the disciples—Peter, James, and John—would witness only six days later.”
 4